-Daylight Saving time ends in the most parts of the United States on the First Sunday of November.
+Daylight Saving time ends in most parts of the United States on the first Sunday of November.
 Each time zone in the United States must use Daylight Saving time at 2:00 A.M.
-Thus, in the United States you must set

-November, First, Sunday, at 2:00 A.M.
+Thus, in the United States you must set November, First, Sunday, at 2:00 A.M as your end time.

-Daylight Saving time ends in the European Union on the Last Sunday of October.
+Daylight Saving time ends in the European Union on the last Sunday of October.
 For instance, in Germany you must type 2 because Germany's time zone is 1 hour ahead of GMT (GMT+1).
 Thus, in Germany you must use March, Last, Sunday, at 1:00 A.M.